COMP122/01-first-assignment/README.md

       ```
       open https://github.com/COMP122/01-first-assignment-{account}
       ```
-      - ensure that there is a green checkmark as indicated in the following image
+      - ensure that there is a green check mark as indicated in the following image
       - ensure that last update is corresponds to when you thought you submitted your assignment

       ![Submission Validation](.png/correct_submission.png)